News and Recent Publications

 The Chronicle Herald (Please note that this article contains an error - Laura is not a SMU professor, although the Saint Mary's Anthropology Department has generously provided storage and working space for analysis of these objects.)

-Pictured on the left: A lady's brown or bronze silk bodice recovered from where it had been sealed inside the building.
+Pictured above: A lady's brown or bronze silk bodice recovered from where it had been sealed inside the building.

 Summer field work always brings in bags upon bags of artifacts for careful analysis and processing.